frozeman/meteor-build-client/README.md

 ### Recommended packages for client-only build

-If you're building server-less standalone web application we recommend to replace `meteor-base` with `meteor` and `webapp` packages.
+When building server-less standalone web application we recommend to replace `meteor-base` with `meteor` and `webapp` packages.

 ```diff
 @@ .meteor/packages